triggermesh/docs/docs/sources/index.md

 * [Azure Activity Logs](./azureactivitylogs.md): Consume Activity Logs from a given Azure Subscription.
 * [AWS CodeCommit](./awscodecommit.md): Capture notifications from an AWS CodeCommit repository.
+* [Zendesk](./zendesk.md): Source events from Zendesk, such as the creation of new tickets.

 <!---
 * [Azure Storage](./azurestorage.md):